Nutrition-Research-Pediatrics/Pipeline-Assignment_NFS1218/README.md

 data_clean <- read_csv("~/Desktop/NFS 2026/NFS1218/Data Analysis Pipeline/clean_precision_growth_dataset_03.22_2variables.csv")
 ```

-this dataset contains the cleaned variables specific variables for our clustering analysis, in the dataset there is a total of 3 variables consisting of Participant ID, Maternal BMI, and Fasting Blood Glucose
+This dataset contains the cleaned variables specific variables for our clustering analysis, in the dataset there is a total of 3 variables consisting of Participant ID, Maternal BMI, and Fasting Blood Glucose

 ## 2.1 Renamed the dataset